Logical reasoning: Non-deductive reasoning

 Non-deductive reasoning is an important form of logical reasoning besides deductive reasoning.
 It happens in the form of inferences drawn from premises to reach and support a conclusion, just like its deductive counterpart.
 The hallmark of non-deductive reasoning is that this support is fallible.
 This means that if the premises are true, it makes it more likely but not certain that the conclusion is also true.
 So for a non-deductive argument, it is possible for all its premises to be true while its conclusion is still false.
-There are various types of non-deductive reasoning, like inductive, abductive, and analogical reasoning.
+There are various types of non-deductive reasoning, including inductive, abductive, analogical and others.
 Non-deductive reasoning is more common in everyday life than deductive reasoning.

 Non-deductive reasoning is ampliative and defeasible.
 Sometimes, the terms non-deductive reasoning, ampliative reasoning, and defeasible reasoning are used synonymously even though there are slight differences in their meaning.
 Non-deductive reasoning is ampliative in the sense that it arrives at information not already present in the premises.
 Deductive reasoning, by contrast, is non-ampliative since it only extracts information already present in the premises without adding any additional information.
 So with non-deductive reasoning, one can learn something new that one did not know before.
 But the fact that new information is added means that this additional information may be false.
 This is why non-deductive reasoning is not as secure as deductive reasoning.

 A closely related aspect is that non-deductive reasoning is defeasible or non-monotonic.
 This means that one may have to withdraw a conclusion upon learning new information.
 For example, if all birds a person has seen so far can fly, this person is justified in reaching the inductive conclusion that all birds fly.
 This conclusion is defeasible because the reasoner may have to revise it upon learning that penguins are birds that do not fly.